Sagittaria kurziana

 2. Structural plant community contributor (February to April 2026): After surviving the initial crayfish grazing phase, sagittaria (alongside tapegrass) replaced Ludwigia as the dominant plant structure in the Freshwater Lake.
 This shift fundamentally changed the lake's nutrient dynamics: substrate-rooted plants left the water column open to light and dissolved nutrients, creating conditions favorable to suspended algae growth.
 The sagittaria contributed to the visual and physical structure of the lake floor.

-3. Root-to-leaf detrital donor (April 2026): As crayfish excavated the root systems throughout the lake, dying leaves became a detrital food source for Seminole Ramshorn Snails, crayfish, and other detritivores.
+3. Root-to-leaf detrital donor (April 2026 onward, ongoing): As crayfish excavated the root systems throughout the lake, dying leaves became a detrital food source for Seminole Ramshorn Snails, crayfish, and other detritivores.
 The April 17, 2026 observation explicitly documented this transition from living plant biomass to decomposing organic matter entering the food web.
+An August 12, 2026 observation confirmed this is not a one-time event but an ongoing, recurring pathway: as individual leaves senesce, turn brown, and decompose, they become a substantial food source, with at least five Seminole Ramshorn Snails observed grouped on a single dead leaf and more feeding on other dead leaves elsewhere.
+The snails consume the softer fleshy tissue, leaving the tougher longitudinal fibers behind.
+Combined with the plant's continuing new-leaf growth, this functions as a "time-release" detrital food supply for the snail community.

 miniBIOTA Evidence